ShFANI/ShFANI.github.io/README.md

 - 💬 Ask me about [Topics you’re comfortable discussing]
 - 📫 Contact me at [your email or website]

-## 🧑‍💼 About Me

-(Write a short professional summary here.)

-I'm a [your role] with a passion for [your interests or specialties].
+i'm a [your role] with a passion for [your interests or specialties].
 I enjoy creating [mention types of work: apps, designs, systems], and I'm always learning new technologies and tools to improve my craft.

 👉 [Visit my website](https://yourwebsite.com)